Embird Embroidery Software

 11. Choose font, specify text and click "arrow" button

 10 - A dialog "Insert Celtic Knots Text from Font Engine" will appear (Picture No. 12).
-Specify the font size and modify also other font properties (bold, italic, underlined, negative, circle negative).
-It is possible to insert the design as monotone, or 2 colors with prescribtion of color ratio (4 in Picture No. 12).
+Specify the font size and modify other font properties (bold, italic, underlined, negative, circle negative).
+It is possible to insert the design as monotone, or 2 colors with a prescription of color ratio (4 in Picture No. 12).
 Modify knots settings (type, distance, width, etc.).
-Watch the estimated size of pattern being inserted (3 in Picture No. 12).
-It is possible to apply Decoration element and Transformation ("Scale", "Fish Eye", "Skew", "3D").
-Change some parameter and after a short while watch the Preview box to see how it affects the final result.
+Watch the estimated size of the pattern being inserted (3 in Picture No. 12).
+It is possible to apply a Decoration element and Transformation ("Scale", "Fish Eye", "Skew", "3D").
+Change a parameter and after a short while watch the Preview box to see how it affects the final result.

 12. Insert Celtic Knots Text from Font Engine dialog